franciscomagda/franciscomagda/README.md

+## HELLO THERE
-## Welcome toFrancisco's Personal Page
+Welcome to Francisco's Personal Page

 ## About Me
 I am a student attending UC Merced.
 I am a second year in Electrical Engineering.